-By collecting all this data, the SENS gives us a detailed snapshot of the nutritional health of a refugee population at given point in time.
+By collecting all this data, the SENS gives us a detailed snapshot of the nutritional health of a refugee population at a given point in time.

 In refugee contexts, there are often limited opportunities to conduct household surveys other than nutrition surveys.
 Hence the nutrition survey is an opportunity to collect other types of key data needed for programme planning and improvement.
 When developing the SENS, UNHCR collaborated with health, food security, WASH and nutrition experts in several fields, and included key elements of other types of internationally recognised household survey methods.